struct/isoalloc/PERFORMANCE.md

 ```

 The following benchmarks were collected from [mimalloc-bench](https://github.com/daanx/mimalloc-bench) with the default configuration of IsoAlloc.
 As you can see from the data IsoAlloc is competitive with jemalloc, tcmalloc, and glibc/ptmalloc for some benchmarks but clearly falls behind in the Redis benchmark.
 For any benchmark that IsoAlloc scores poorly on I was able to tweak its build to improve the CPU time and memory consumption.
 It's worth noting that IsoAlloc was able to stay competitive even with performing many security checks not present in other allocators.
+Please note these are 'best case' measurements, not averages.

 ```
 # benchmark allocator elapsed rss user sys page-faults page-reclaims